shepherdviolet/thistle/README.md

 # thistle-with-slf4j

-> Let thistle prints logs by SLF4J
+> The module which printing logs by SLF4J

 * Printing `ThistleSpi` log by slf4j

 # thistle-crypto-plus

-> Add crypto features with bouncy-castle
+> The module has more crypto features (depends on bouncy-castle)

 * [Crypto | Advanced crypto utils with bouncy-castle](https://github.com/shepherdviolet/thistle/blob/master/docs/crypto/guide.md)